Alfreð Gíslason: Club career

 Gíslason began his senior handball career at local club KA.
 In 1980, he transferred to fellow Icelandic team KR, where he spent three years and won the Icelandic Cup in 1982, before moving to German club TUSEM Essen in 1983.
 Gíslason won the Bundesliga in 1986 and 1987, and the DHB-Pokal in 1988 with the team.
 He returned to KR in 1988 for one season and later joined Spanish club Bidasosa Irún in 1989, where he won the Copa del Rey during a two-year stint.
 He returned to KA in 1991 as a player-coach and won the Icelandic Cup in his last season as a player.
 Gíslason retired after the 1995 season.

 International career

-Gíslason was capped 190 times and scored 542 goals for the Icelandic national handball team.
+Alfreð was capped 190 times and scored 542 goals for the Icelandic national handball team.
 He competed at the 1984 Summer Olympics and the 1988 Summer Olympics, where Iceland placed sixth and eight, respectively.